MicrosoftDocs/data-api-builder-docs/data-api-builder/quickstart-azure-sql.md

     > [!TIP]
     > The environment name will also be used as the target resource group name.
 For this quickstart, consider using `msdocs-dab-*`.

 1. Deploy the Azure Static Web Apps solution using `azd up`.
-The Bicep templates deploy an **Azure SQL database** along with the supporting database, storage, identity, and host services.
+The Bicep templates deploy an **Azure SQL database** along with the supporting storage, identity, and host services.
 A sample web application is deployed to the web host.

     ```azurecli
     azd up